Merley House in Dorset Function Venue for Weddings, Business & Private Events

 Built in 1756, Merley House is a beautiful building of architectural and historical importance and lends itself as your ideal wedding venue, business function or private event venue.

 Merley House is a three story manor that has maintained its structure for nearly three centuries.
 Conveniently located just one mile south of Wimborne Minster, and within easy reach of Dorset and Hampshire, it is a highly recommended venue for any kind of occasion, whether large or small, for business and for pleasure.

 The north side of the building is made from gorgeous Portland stone and supports three balconies and four features pillars that hold up entablature.
 At the north east side of the building is a walled garden and an Orangery, which once was the home of various exotic birds.
 Inside there are five state rooms to choose from, a spacious classical entrance and magnificent staircase.

-With dedicated event planners and in-house chefs, Merley House is the perfect setting for a wedding reception, civil ceremony, conference, corporate event or private party, offering elegance, refinement and seclusion for your special occasion.
+With dedicated event planners, Merley House is the perfect setting for a wedding reception, civil ceremony, conference, corporate event or private party, offering elegance, refinement and seclusion for your special occasion.

 The History of Merley House